 The accounting officer considers how the academy's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The accounting officer for the academy has delivered improved value for money during the year by tendering for the development of the immersive learning environment to include Under the Sea Corridor, Dr Who Corridor, outside Go Kart Track and Go Karts.
+The accounting officer for the academy has delivered improved value for money during the year by tendering for the development of the immersive learning environment to include the rainforest corridor, the harry potter grand hall, the summer house for parent mediations and the hobbit house as an indoor classroom for forest school.